lammps/lammps/doc/src/Run_options.rst

 useful in some cases to alter the rank order.
 E.g. to insure that cores within each node are ranked in a desired order.
-Or when using the :doc:`run_style verlet/split <run_style>` command with 2 partitions to insure that a specific Kspace processor (in the 2nd partition) is matched up with a specific set of processors in the 1st partition.
+Or when using the :doc:`run_style verlet/split <run_style>` command with 2 partitions to insure that a specific Kspace processor (in the second partition) is matched up with a specific set of processors in the first partition.
 See the :doc:`Speed tips <Speed_tips>` doc page for more details.

 If the keyword *nth* is used with a setting *N*\ , then it means every Nth processor will be moved to the end of the ranking.
 This is useful when using the :doc:`run_style verlet/split <run_style>` command with 2 partitions via the -partition command-line switch.
-The first set of processors will be in the first partition, the 2nd set in the 2nd partition.
-The -reorder command-line switch can alter this so that the 1st N procs in the 1st partition and one proc in the 2nd partition will be ordered consecutively, e.g. as the cores on one physical node.
+The first set of processors will be in the first partition, the second set in the second partition.
+The -reorder command-line switch can alter this so that the first N procs in the first partition and one proc in the second partition will be ordered consecutively, e.g. as the cores on one physical node.
 This can boost performance.
 For example, if you use "-reorder nth 4" and "-partition 9 3" and you are running on 12 processors, the